Job outlooks for Accounting technicians and bookkeepers

 - The educational attainment of workers in this occupation is:

-- no high school diploma: 8% compared to 14% for all occupations
+- no high school diploma: less than 5% compared to 11% for all occupations

-The employment outlook will be good for Accounting technicians and bookkeepers (NOC 1311) in the Avalon Peninsula region for the 2022-2024 period.
+The employment outlook will be moderate for Accounting technicians and bookkeepers (NOC 12200) in Nova Scotia for the 2024-2026 period.

 The following factors contributed to this outlook: